 There are many myths about rape and other forms of sexual violence which can reinforce feelings of shame, guilt and self-blame for the women and girls who have experienced sexual assault.
-Cambridge Rape Crisis is committed to dispelling these myths and reducing the stigma around sexual violence, to help create an environment in which survivors feel safe and confident to seek support.
+Cambridge Rape Crisis Centre is committed to dispelling these myths and reducing the stigma around sexual violence, to help create an environment in which survivors feel safe and confident to seek support.

 Myth: Women are most likely to be raped outside, after dark and by a stranger, so women shouldn’t go out alone at night.

 Fact: Only around 10% of rapes are committed by ‘strangers’.
 Around 90% of rapes are committed by known men, and often by someone who the survivor has previously trusted or even loved.
 People are raped in their homes, their workplaces and other settings where they have previously felt safe.
 Rapists can be friends, colleagues, clients, neighbours, family members, partners or exes.
 Risk of rape shouldn’t be used as an excuse to control women’s movements and restrict their rights and freedom.

 Myth: Only young, ‘attractive’ women and girls, who are flirtatious and wear tight clothes, are raped.